 Make the scheme practical by using emulsion on the walls, but a wipeable paint on the woodwork.
 These Grenache 372 walls in Pure Flat emulsion and woodwork in Architects’ eggshell look great against the Lady Char’s Lilac 368 Architects’ matt that sits above the picture rail.
 All Paint & Paper Library.

-Painting a room with two tones of the same colour is an easy way to add interest – but always use the darker shade on the lower part of the walls and the lighter one above if you want to make your ceiling feel higher than it is and your room seem larger.
+Painting a room with two tones of the same colour is an easy way to add interest while maintaining a feeling of space – but always use the darker shade on the lower part of the walls and the lighter one above if you want to make your ceiling feel higher than it is and your room seem larger.

 ‘Heart Wood’ was Dulux’s Colour of the Year 2018; it's an earthy pink with a hint of lilac that's warm and cosy, and perfect for a creating a relaxing feel in your living room.
 Here, it has been used with the lighter Pink Parchment on the upper part of the walls, with a thin stripe in between the two called Sapphire Springs 1, which adds still more detail to the scheme.